openid/OpenID4VP/openid-connect-4-verifiable-presentations-1_0.md

 To request an ISO/IEC 18013-5:2021 mDL, following identifiers for credentials are used for the purposes of this example:

-* `mdl_iso`: designates a mobile driving licence (mDL) credential encoded as CBOR, expressed using a data model and data sets defined in ISO/IEC 18013-5:2021 specification [@!ISO.18013-5].
+* `mdl_iso_cbor`: designates a mobile driving licence (mDL) credential encoded as CBOR, expressed using a data model and data sets defined in ISO/IEC 18013-5:2021 specification [@!ISO.18013-5].
 * `mdl_iso_json`: designates a mobile driving licence (mDL) credential encoded as JSON, expressed using a data model and data sets defined in ISO/IEC 18013-5:2021 specification [@!ISO.18013-5].

 ### Presentation Request

 #### Request Example

-Below is a non-formative example of how `claims` parameter is used in the authorization request to request an mDL credential in ISO/IEC 18013-5:2021 format:
+Below is a non-normative example of how `claims` parameter is used in the authorization request to request an mDL credential in ISO/IEC 18013-5:2021 format:

 ```json
 "claims": {